joshed-io/estelle-and-josh/site/content/faq/the-week.md

 !["Photo of 12 rue Chanoinesse"](/images/photos/12-rue-chanoinesse.png)
 *This is the wedding venue in Paris on 12 rue Chanoinesse!*

-**What is the dress code?**
-Summer semiformal (is that a thing?).
-We want you to be comfortable!

 **Where should I stay in Paris?**
-We don't have a hotel to recommend yet, but many of you might prefer to stay in an AirBnb to get a more local experience (recommended!).
+We don't have a hotel to recommend yet, but many of you might prefer to stay in an AirBnb to get a more local and likely cheaper experience.
 You will find good rates and availability since most Parisians leave Paris in the summer to go traveling.
 Paris will be all yours!
 When you make the booking, you should do it starting Friday July 27 through at least Sunday July 29.
 The wedding is just 1 block from Notre Dame on the Île de la Cité, which is right in the middle of Paris (on an island, that's what Île means!)
 No matter where you stay, you'll be able to get to the wedding ceremony in no time.

-**How long should I stay in Paris / Europe?**
-Forever!
-Well actually that would just get you in trouble with the border police.
-For the Americans, 90 days is the longest you can stay on your short term visa (that includes France and most of continental Europe).
-By the way, you don't need to do anything to get that visa, it's automatic on your arrival.
-The only paperwork you need to travel with is your passport.
-We figure that most guests coming from the states will spend about 2 weeks in Europe, and we are happy to provide (individualized!) recommendations for how to get the best out of that time, whether you fancy Italy or London or even (why not!)
-Slovenia.

 <hr>
 **Can I get a summary of all that?**